 Unable to reach the surface for air, they soon drown.
 It is important to note that, while this leads to many deaths amongst cetaceans, this is not intentional and is, therefore, not a form of whale hunting.

-The incidence of bycatch is happening more and more often, thanks to the fishing industry’s increased reach and demand.
+The incidences of wales being caught is happening more and more frequently thanks to the fishing industry’s increased reach and demand.

 The types of nets used include gillnets (anchored to the ocean floor and allowed to stand vertically, creating a wall of netting), trawl nets (huge nets that are pulled through the water, trapping anything in their path), purse seines (a dragnet that hangs vertically and can be closed to trap the fish and other animals by means of a drawstring), beach seines (simply a net that is operated from the shore) and driftnets (nets are allowed to float vertically at the surface of the water.
 Gillnets are the most common fishing tools that currently endanger whales, dolphins and other marine mammals.

 A large whale may be strong enough to continue swimming through the net.
 This means that it does not suffocate.
 Still, the nets damage and injure the whales, which could cause major wounds that become infected, or permanent physical damage.
 Many large whale species bear the scars of their entrapment.
 If the net becomes tangled up in the mouth of the whale, it is likely to starve to death or choke.